 Both employees and self-employed people can qualify for the COVID-19 enhanced Illness Benefit.

 On 6 August 2020, the Government announced that workers who live in direct provision who have been diagnosed with COVID-19, or who have been advised to self-isolate, can access the COVID-19 enhanced Illness Benefit.

 You can apply for enhanced Illness Benefit, if you:

 - Are suspected of having COVID-19 and are told by a doctor or the Health Service Executive (HSE) to self-isolate or

 - Are diagnosed with COVID-19

 To qualify for COVID-19 enhanced Illness Benefit, you must:

 - Be aged between 18 and 66

-- Have medical certification from a doctor or the HSE to support your application
+- Have a medical certificate called a ‘Certificate of incapacity for work’ from a doctor or have a text or letter notification from the HSE to support your application

 - Be employed or self-employed and have worked in the 4 weeks before the date of your medical certification